ifd3f/astrid.tech-old/content/blog/2021/11/05/0/vibrator.md

   opening through it, so it no longer protects the electronics from the external environment.
 To operate it in an environment with fluids, it must be wrapped in plastic wrap.
-- The external battery makes it bulkier, but that's the price you pay for 4x the power.
+- The external battery makes it bulkier, but that's the price you pay for double the power.